securisec/cliam/README.md

 Use "cliam [command] --help" for more information about a command.
 ```

-## Design and extending
-In order to persue speed, cliam has the requests hardcoded.

 ### AWS
 Uses the AWS rest api to make a signed request using the passed in credentials.
 This greatly adds speed, but makes it a bit more challenging to keep up with adding new permissions.
 The issue of scale is that AWS uses 3 - 4 variety of requests at the service level